1978–79 Australian region cyclone season: Tropical Cyclone Ivan

-Stan existed from 6 April to 15 April.
+Ivan was the second cyclone to form in the Western Region.
+Satellite imagery showed that Ivan wasn't an intense storm, but the central pressure dropped to 988 hPa on 18 March.
+Gales were likely confined to within 100 km of the centre.

 Tropical Cyclone Jane

 A tropical disturbance formed about 220 mi (135 mi) west-southwest of Cocos Island early on 8 April.
 Early on the next day, the disturbance strengthened into a tropical low, which was named Jane.
 The storm only intensified slightly further and later peaked with a minimum barometric pressure of 988 mbar.
 Jane dissipated by 14 April.